 On the 25th of February 1922, 20 Greek villages were destroyed by fire in the region of Giresun by the order of Osman Ağa, Major of Giresun and Kemalist military commander, and on the 1st of March the villages of Beislan, Pozat, Topekeny and Kiavourhiki were also burned down, the inhabitants consisting only of women and children who were previously imprisoned in the houses, having completely perished in the flames.15

 On the 23rd of March 1923, Osman Ağa strangled Trabzon Deputy Ali Sukru Bey to death because the Deputy criticized Mustafa Kemal.
-He was shot dead in Ankara on the 1st of April 1923 after an exchange of gunfire with the military police who had been sent to capture him.
+Osman Ağa was shot dead in Ankara on the 1st of April 1923 after an exchange of gunfire with the military police who had been sent to capture him.
 His body was hanged in front of the Turkish Parliament and later buried in Giresun.
-A statue of him was erected in Giresun which still stands today.
+He is considered a hero in Turkey where a monument has been erected to honor him.

 1. Mango Andrew, Ataturk.
 John Murray, London 1999, 551.

 2. Turkish Affairs.
 Kemal's Bold Stroke, The Maitland Weekly Mercury.
 4 Apr 1923, 5.

 4. Black Book the Tragedy of Pontus 1914-1922.
 A few short notes on the Turkish cruelties perpetrated against the Greeks

 of the Pontus during the months of June, July and August 1921.
 The Central Council of Pontus.
 Athens 1922, pp 20-21.